Do you have dozens of tapes to play or convert to digital? If so, many may need rewinding especially if you want to play them from the start.

 How Does a VCR Tape Rewinder Work?

 Operating a VCR tape rewinder is a no-brainer.
 Even a kid can do it.
-And if you’ve dozens of tapes that need rewinding, get a rewinder and give your kids a job to do.
+And if you’ve dozens of tapes that need rewinding, get a rewinder and give your kids a job.

 With some VCR tape rewinders, you can also fast-forward a tape.
 Others are one-way types.
 You can use them to rewind only.